awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 # Cost monitoring<a name="cost-monitoring"></a>

-Amazon EKS supports Kubecost, which you can use to monitor your costs broken down by Kubernetes resources including pods, nodes, namespaces, and labels\.
+Amazon EKS supports Kubecost, which you can use to monitor your costs broken down by Kubernetes resources including Pods, nodes, namespaces, and labels\.
 As a Kubernetes platform administrator and finance leader, you can use Kubecost to visualize a breakdown of Amazon EKS charges, allocate costs, and charge back organizational units such as application teams\.
 You can provide your internal teams and business units with transparent and accurate cost data based on their actual AWS bill\.
 Moreover, you can also get customized recommendations for cost optimization based on their infrastructure environment and usage patterns within their clusters\.
 For more information about Kubecost, see the [https://guide.kubecost.com](https://guide.kubecost.com) documentation\.

 Amazon EKS provides an AWS optimized bundle of Kubecost for cluster cost visibility\.
 You can use your existing AWS support agreements to obtain support\.